-Artistic Literacy: Having enough knowledge and understanding of an art form to participate in it authentically-that's what we mean by artistic literacy.
-We think that means something different than knowing the names of all the different instruments musicians might play, or being able to reproduce the exact melodies you might hear during a show, though those things are also fun and interesting and relevant.
-To us at Cal Performances, artistic literacy means you and your students will have a significant glimpse into the artistic process and will have a chance to try to solve the problems the artists aim to solve creatively.
+Artistic Literacy: Having the skills and knowledge you need to connect meaningfully with works of art-that's what we mean by artistic literacy.
+We think that means something different than knowing the names of all the different instruments musicians might play, or being able to reproduce the exact melodies you might hear during a show.
+To us at Cal Performances, it means you and your students will have a significant glimpse into the artistic process and will have a chance to try to solve the problems the artists aim to solve creatively.
 It means that the next time you see a performance, you'll be able to use these same insights to connect with a work of art through the artist's process and that this will deepen your experience as an audience member.

-The artistically literate student audience comes to understand that every artist draws from a core set of concepts skillfully chosen and applied in performance to create a work of art both unique to the artist, and connected to other works of art.
+The artistically literate student audiences comes to understand that every artist draws from a core set of concepts skillfully chosen and applied in performance to create a work of art both unique to the artist, and connected to other works of art.